Sblash/nofio-linux/README.md

    lsusb | grep "IMRWirelessVR"
    ```
    if returns a result like "Bus 001 Device 008: ID 04b3:4010 IBM Corp.
 IMRWirelessVR" it's all ok and you can go on
+   if no result returns, maybe you can find it with the name "Nofio Wireless Base"

-7) run this command to find the network interface of your nofio base
+8) run this command to find the network interface of your nofio base
    ```
    ip addr
    ```